Payment Operations Specialist Jobs in USA with Visa Sponsorship

 Which visa types are most common for Payment Operations Specialists?

-H-1B is the most common path, though it requires clearing the annual lottery.
+H-1B visa is the most common path, though it requires clearing the annual lottery.
 Australian citizens have strong access to the E-3, which skips the lottery entirely and allows unlimited renewals.
-Canadian and Mexican nationals may qualify for TN status depending on how the role is framed and which degree they hold.
-L-1 transfers are also possible for professionals moving within a multinational financial institution.
+Canadian and Mexican nationals may qualify for TN visa status depending on how the role is framed and which degree they hold.
+L-1 visa transfers are also possible for professionals moving within a multinational financial institution.

 How do I find employers who actually sponsor Payment Operations Specialists?